 Whenever there are incendiary moments like the Nation-State Law’s passage, or skirmishes on the Gaza border, the Hand in Hand communities are equipped to work through them, know their classmates aren’t their enemy, and set a standard for a shared Israeli society.

-Join us this August to meet Shada Edress Mansour, a Palestinian citizen of Israeli, community organiser and mother at the school, and Jewish-Israeli Noa Yammer, Hand in Hand’s international engagement director.
+Join us this August to meet Shada Edress Mansour, a Palestinian citizen of Israel, community organiser and mother at the school, and Jewish-Israeli Noa Yammer, Hand in Hand’s international engagement director.